 IngredientsBack to top

 Hawthorne Berries are both legendary and specific for heart wellness.
-Centuries of use in clinical practice, validated by today's scientific scrutiny, place this potent herb in top position for restoring healthy heart function.
+Centuries of use in herbal clinical practice and validated by today's scientific scrutiny place this potent herb in top position for a healthy heart.

 Give by mouth or add to food:

 Small Cats & Dogs (5 lbs and under) 1/2 dropper twice daily.

 6 to 20 lbs 1 dropper twice daily.